Debian/firewoes/README.txt

 ========
-Firewose
+Firewoes
 ========

-Firewose is intended to be a web user interface for Firehose.
+Firewoes is intended to be a web user interface for Firehose.

 Dependencies
 ============